PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 ### Recommendation for pre-industrial control

-There are dedicated pre-industrial control files.
+There are dedicated pre-industrial control files for aerosol optical properties.
 For aerosol optical properties, these are provided as climatologies and hence have `monC` in their name
 (they also have a time axis with only twelve points, so they're hard to miss).
-For emissions, use [TBD with Thomas].
+There is no recommendation for teams who want to run pre-industrial control with volcanic emissions as yet, that is still being developed in collaboration with early testing teams who are interested in this application.

 For full details, see
 [the external documentation](https://docs.google.com/document/d/1blX5kv0We1BteqWzMKs0OuhazAcAonay/edit?usp=sharing&ouid=104358532925985160745&rtpof=true&sd=true).